Koreans in Cuba: History of migration

-The Koreans' arrival coincided with a generally favorable economy in Cuba mostly due to sugar but soon sugar prices dropped drastically and there was no work.
-Land that had formerly grown sugar was now converted to growing henequen and employed the Korean farmers as cutters.
-The Koreans, bringing their henequen-cutting skills from Mexico soon showed their good skills and productivity which allowed some to rise to specialized fieldwork and even become trainers and supervisors.

-Cubaiminsa

 Korean immigrant Lim Cheontaek wrote a history book called Cubaiminsa in 1954 that describes the history of Korean immigrants living in Cuba.

 Language

 Most Korean Cubans today speak the Spanish language.
 A Cuba-Korea culture center was built in 1921 that taught Korean writing and history in an attempt to remind the descendants of their heritage.
 But lack of funding shuttered the center and now it is hard to find a descendant of the Korean immigrants who can speak the Korean language.